Skip to main content Skip to footer

 Web page to PNG

-HTML Conversion to TIFF, BMP, ICO, and GIF using C#
+Advanced Formats: Converting HTML to GIF, TIFF, BMP, ICO, and WebP Using C#

-Reference the demonstration code for the complete application, but the code snippet below shows how to handle all other types of HTML to Image conversions using C# and the GcHtml API.
-Here is the code to loop through and create 5 different images (the maximum allowed by our trial software without a key):
+Reference the demonstration code for the complete application, but the code snippet below shows how to handle all other types of HTML to Image conversions using C# and the DsHtml API.
+The code to loop through and create five different images (the maximum allowed by our trial software without a key) is as follows:

 CreateImages.cs: